Binomial maps: stochastically evolving iterated integer maps for finite populations: Abstract

 \section{Abstract}

-Deterministic nature of iterated map models of population dynamics is justifiable for infinite-sized populations, as the stochastic fluctuations are negligible in this limit.
-However, they are ill-suited for finite-population systems where finite-size effects like demographic noise and extinction cannot be ignored.
-Adding noise to the equations cannot model the demographic noise as it can only represent environmental stochasticity.
+Many models of population dynamics are formulated as deterministic iterated maps although real populations are stochastic.
+This is justifiable in the limit of large population sizes, as the stochastic fluctuations are negligible then.
+However, this also makes it challenging to use the same models for small populations where finite size effects like demographic noise and extinction cannot be ignored.
+Moreover, adding noise to the equations does not solve this problem as it can only represent the environmental stochasticity.
 An approach, sometimes used in ecological literature, but surprisingly uncommon in dynamical systems community, is \emph{Binomial maps}, which allow stochastic evolution of deterministic iterated map models of population.
 Here we present their formulation in a way so as to make their connection to the agent-based models explicit, and demonstrate it for the Logistic and Ricker maps.
 We also show that the Binomial maps are not completely equivalent to their deterministic counterparts, and derive sufficient conditions under which the equivalence holds.
-This approach enables rigorous finite-population analysis within familiar map-based models, opening the door to systematic study of extinction risk, quasi-stationarity, and noise-induced transitions.
+This approach enables rigorous finite-population analysis within familiar map-based models, bridging the deterministic map models and stochastic agent-based models.

 Many models in population dynamics are constructed as deterministic discrete-time dynamical systems or \emph{iterated maps} \cite{Kot2001Elements}.
 Some examples include the famous Logistic map \cite{May1976}, Ricker model \cite{Ricker1954}, Nicholson-Bailey model \cite{NicholsonBailey1935}, Baranov catch equation \cite{Quinn2003BaranovReview}, and Beverton-Holt model \cite{Hassell1975BevertonHolt}.
 Although the dynamics of the individuals constituting the population of interest is always stochastic, these models are formulated to be deterministic.
 The reason for this is that when the underlying population size is practically infinite, the sizes of fluctuations relative to the mean are negligible in this continuum limit.